osg-htc/docs/docs/security/tokens/using-tokens.md

 #### Registering an OIDC profile

-!!! info "Where is the OSG 24 container?"
-    We are actively reworking our image build infrastructure for OSG 24 and expect to have all OSG Software containers available by the end of 2024.

 1. Start an agent container in the background and name it `my-agent` to easily run subsequent commands against it:

         :::console